deepanshur196-ai/Task-management-344/README.md

+#  You Can Access the project with this link - https://task-management-344-production.up.railway.app/
 # Ethara — Collaborative Task Management

 A full-stack collaborative task management platform with role-based access (Admin/Member), real-time updates via Socket.IO, and a modern Tailwind UI.